Glossary of Laser Eye Surgery Terms

 Usually the eye used to focus a camera or fire a gun.
 This eye would usually be treated second if the patient is only having one eye treated at a time.
 Most of the time patients now have both eyes treated at the same appointment.

 DRY EYE SYNDROME

-At AVC we use the sophisticated multi-dimensional Eyetracking Technology.
-This monitors the position of the eyes at all times during the procedure and detects even the slightest movement to ensure the laser treatment follows the eye exactly.
+At AVC eye clinic on Harley Street we use the sophisticated multi-dimensional Eyetracking Technology.
+This monitors the position of the eyes at all times during the laser eye surgery procedure and detects even the slightest movement to ensure the laser treatment follows the eye exactly.
 If too much eye movement is detected the laser is stopped immediately.
-Our state-of-the-art laser, the Bausch and Lomb z100, and the Eyetracking Technology enables us to deliver the highest quality and most accurate treatment available today.
+Our state-of-the-art laser, the Bausch and Lomb z100, and the Eyetracking Technology enables us to deliver the highest quality and most accurate laser eye treatment available today.